 What lurks in Scotland’s deepest loch?
 No one really knows but the story of the Loch Ness Monster undoubtedly inspired Dick King-Smith to write about the mysterious creature The Water Horse.
 Take a boat trip on Loch Ness, visit Urquhart Castle and keep an eye out for anything swimming in the dark waters.

 Inspiration for adventure

-Make sure you have your pixie dust at the ready as you head off on an awfully big adventure in search of Peter Pan.
+Make sure you have your pixie dust at the ready as you head off on a big adventure in search of Peter Pan.
 Visit Kirriemuir in Angus where you can see a statue of ‘The Boy Who Never Grew Up’ in the town centre.
 You can also visit JM Barrie’s Birthplace where he spent his early childhood.

 Characters for all ages